tuvus/iowa-systems/README.md

 ---
 General problems with the accuracy of the simulation:
-Grass will scale infinitely.
+Grass will scale infinitely and doesen't compete with itself.
-Foxes move too quickly and over hunt rabbits and then die off.
+Rabbits have explosions of population and eat all the grass then starve off.
 Foxes and rabbits always move at a running speed instead of a normal walking speed.
 Plants die off completely when fully eaten when in reality they would have a chance to grow back with thier stored resources.